How Can I Get a Pro Bono Lawyer in New South Wales?

 Too little, too late

-However, NSW Bar Association president Tim Game SC said at the time that the staggered one-off investment wouldn’t adequately address the justice gap.
-And the extra funding is only about a third of what Legal Aid NSW has asserted would make the difference that’s so desperately needed.
+Despite this funding injection, NSW Bar Association president Tim Game SC expressed concerns that the staggered, one-off investment would not be enough to close the justice gap.
+In fact, the additional funding represents only about a third of what Legal Aid NSW has stated is necessary to meet the urgent demand for services.

 Going to Court for a Criminal Offence?